Rhodesia's Unilateral Declaration of Independence: Domestic reactions

 By the time Smith and Dupont arrived at Government House to see Gibbs, Whitehall had instructed the Governor to formally dismiss Smith and his ministers for treason.
 Gibbs complied without hesitation.
 Smith and his ministers ignored this, holding that under the new 1965 constitution Gibbs "no longer ha[d] any executive powers in Rhodesia", and his reserve power to sack them no longer existed.
 The Rhodesian government hoped that Gibbs might obligingly resign in light of his impotent situation, but he did not; following orders from London, he remained at his post at Government House.
 Gibbs told the Rhodesian military's senior officers, some of whom were troubled by the perceived choice between Queen and country, to remain at their posts to maintain law and order.
+He also refused some Army officers' requests for a warrant to arrest Smith.
 Wilson briefly flirted with the idea of sending Lord Mountbatten to Rhodesia to support Gibbs as a direct representative of the Queen, but this was dropped after Gibbs asked for somebody "higher up" in the royal family instead.
 "Not likely", Wilson retorted.
+Prince Philip was suggested by diplomats to be appointed as Governor-General so he could legally sack Smith but this was refused due to the personal risk he would have been in.

 The Rhodesian government accompanied UDI with emergency measures that it said were intended to prevent alarm, unrest and the flight of people and capital.
 Press censorship and petrol rationing were imposed, import licences were cancelled and emigration allowances were cut to £100.
 News of UDI was generally received calmly by the local citizenry, apart from some isolated incidents of passing cars being stoned in the black townships outside Bulawayo.
 A few expected dissenters were arrested, most prominently Leo Baron, Nkomo's lawyer, whose links with black Rhodesians and communists were seen by authorities as "subversive".
 Baron, the younger brother of the scientist Jacob Bronowski, was arrested nine minutes after UDI was made.